leodemisel/project-website/index.md

 ![A great image](/assets/img/movie_release_PCA.png)

 As we can see this analysis validates our initial observation.
 There is an initial surprise to these results because it is common knowledge that the highest grossing movies are released during the summer, the intuition would be that if a movie wants a high gross it should be released during this blockbuster season.
-Why then are the weeks with the highest release rates frame the summer season ?
+Why then are the weeks with the highest release rates before and after the summer season ?
 Our explanation is that blockbuster movies released during the summer are the highest grossing but also have the biggest budget.
 Releasing a movie during this period would mean being pit against some of the biggest studios in the world for publicity and theater space.
 Most studios don’t have this kind of budget, but our theory is that releasing a movie right before or after this period gives the chance of partly benefiting from the increased audience attendance caused by vacations and good weather while not having to go against Warner Bros to have your movie released in theaters.

 ## Best Release date analysis